 Mediation shall be voluntary and shall not be conducted without the consent of the parties.
 Parties to a workers' compensation dispute subject to mediation may mutually agree to mediation by a mediator certified by the Commission, to a preliminary conference pursuant to 810:10-3-5, to a Commission mediator pursuant to 85A O.S. § 110(D), or may schedule and proceed with mediation independent of the Commission's processes and with a mediator of their choice.
 A party may initiate voluntary mediation with a Commission certified mediator by submitting a request for mediation in writing to the Commission's Counselor Division.
 The Division shall contact the opposing party to ascertain whether or not there is an agreement to mediate.
-Failure of the opposing party to respond to a request for mediation is agreed to, the parties shall enter into and submit to the Division a signed, written consent to mediate.
+Failure of the opposing party to respond to a request for mediation within fifteen (15) days of notification thereof shall be deemed a refusal to mediate.
+If mediation is agreed to, the parties shall enter into and submit to the Division a signed, written consent to mediate.
 If the parties are unable to agree upon a mediator from the Commission's list of certified mediators or elect not to mediate using the preliminary conference process, the Division shall assign a certified mediator, taking into consideration the availability and location of the certified mediator.